steveschofield/guardian-cli-deluxe/README.md

 **By using Guardian, you agree to use it only on systems you own or have explicit authorization to test.**

+⚠️ My Disclaimer
+This tool is intended for EDUCATIONAL and AUTHORIZED security testing purposes ONLY.

+Do NOT use against systems without explicit written permission The authors are NOT responsible for misuse of this extension Use ONLY on systems you own or have authorization to test Recommended for local testing against vulnerable apps like OWASP Juice Shop or DVWA USE AT YOUR OWN RISK - NO WARRANTY PROVIDED

 ---

 ## ✨ Features